awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 Amazon RDS currently supports the following major version upgrades to a Microsoft SQL Server DB instance\.

 You can upgrade your existing DB instance to SQL Server 2017 from any version except SQL Server 2008\.
-To upgrade from SQL Server 2008, first upgrade to one of the other versions first\.
+To upgrade from SQL Server 2008, first upgrade to one of the other versions\.

 ****